vessels-tech/4pbot/docs/4pbot_0.1_script.md

 **Subtitle:** Have I been helpful at all?
 Let me know.
 **Button Name:** Leave feedback

-- **4Pbot feedback**.
-Have I been helpful at all?
-Let me know.

 ### Payment Estimator

 - Sure, I can help with that.
 - I should let you know I'm still learning this feature, so my estimates may be a little wrong.

-Make sure to check with your parent leader about the payout day as well.
+- Make sure to check with your parent leader about the payout day as well.
 - Where do you live?
 - The next scheduled payout for _barangay_ is between _date_1_ and _date_2_.
 However, it looks like payments might be delayed by up to _delay_time_
 - menu